pkdash/iguide-hand/README.md

    python -m venv .venv --system-site-packages
    ```

-   NOTE: The `--system-site-packages` flag is important to ensure that the virtual environment has access to the external tools (e.g., GDAL) installed on the system.
+   **NOTE**: The `--system-site-packages` flag is important in Windows to ensure that the virtual environment has access to the external tools (e.g., GDAL) installed on the system.

 2. **Activate the virtual environment**:

    ```bash
    # On macOS/Linux:
    source .venv/bin/activate

    # On Windows:
    .venv\Scripts\activate
    ```